Had a long-ass day? A weeknight routine that chills everyone out, including mom, is beneficial for more reasons than just your sanity.

 Third: Habit Track the Stuff You’re Struggling With

 I’m a recent convert to bullet journaling, and I love it for many reasons.
 One “spread” style I especially love in bullet journaling is habit tracking.
-Here’s an example from Kara at Boho Berry, writing at BulletJournal.com:
+Like this example from Kara at Boho Berry, writing at BulletJournal.com.